njlr/mnmlstc-unittest/docs/tutorial.rst

  * You are using CTest as the test runner
  * You are using a C++11 compiler
  * Any code that interacts with MNMLSTC Unittest will have exceptions enabled

+.. todo:: set a link to the API from here.

+Additionally, this tutorial will not teach you everything you need to know to effectively use MNMLSTC Unittest.
+It will show the most basic steps that need to be taken to begin using MNMLSTC Unittest.
+To get a better idea of how it works, see the API documentation.

 .. _tutorial-concepts: